Asad Malik’s demise termed a big loss for Pak hockey

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Former hockey greats Rashid Junior and Shahnaz Sheikh here Tuesday termed the demise of 1972 Olympic Games captain Asad Malik a big loss to Pakistan hockey, saying that he was one of the players who took the country’s hockey to unparalleled heights.
+ISLAMABAD: Former hockey greats Rashid Junior and Shahnaz Sheikh here Tuesday termed the demise of 1972 Olympic Games captain Asad Malik a big loss to Pakistan hockey, saying that he was one of the players who took the country’s hockey to unparalleled heights, writes Abdul Mohi Shah.

 Malik died in a road accident in Lahore on Monday evening.